fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 }
 ```

-We set the value of the button's <i>onClick</i>-attribute to be a reference to the _handleClick_ function defined in the code.
+We set the value of the button's <i>onClick</i> attribute to be a reference to the _handleClick_ function defined in the code.

 Now every click of the <i>plus</i> button causes the _handleClick_ function to be called, meaning that every click event will log a <i>clicked</i> message to the browser console.